 WHICH WASHCLOTHS TO BUY FOR FACE:

-THESE are the washcloths I have.
-I love that they’re all white, $12 for a 6 pack + the best reviews on Amazon
+THESE are the washcloths I am obsessed with.
+I love that they’re all white, $12 for a 6 pack + amazing reviews on Amazon.

 HOW OFTEN TO WASH YOUR WASHCLOTHS:

 All shower accessories can be breading grounds for bacteria when they’re left damp, so be sure you read the 2 options below if you decide to use a washcloth.
 The last thing I thing I want is to use a washcloth only to spread bacteria onto my skin.

 Some say that you can reuse washcloths if you rinse thoroughly with water, wring out as much moisture as possible and hang it to dry thoroughly before the next use.
 This will help reduce bacteria, mildew and mold growth.

 Personally, I like a fresh washcloth every time.
 The ones I like are relatively small so they’re no big deal to add to my regular laundry load.